-The Company decrease in margins is due to competitive market pressured combined with negative results from the cultivation operations due to the expansion of the facility and timing of plant harvest.
-The U.S. Targets increase in revenue in the three months ended June 30, 2019 and September 30, 2019 as a result of seasonality in the summer months.
+The Company's decrease in margins is due to competitive market pressure combined with negative results from the cultivation operations due to the expansion of the facility and plant harvest timing.
+The U.S. Targets increased in revenue in the three months ended June 30, 2019 and September 30, 2019 due to seasonality in the summer months.